biosustain/dsp_docker_training/course_contents/HandsOn.md

 Excercise:

-launch the BASH shell (`bash`) in the publicly available `debian:bullseye-slim` container.
+launch the BASH shell (`bash`) in the publicly available `debian:bookworm-slim` container.

 Solution:

 ```
-docker run -it debian:bullseye-slim bash
+docker run -it debian:bookworm-slim bash
 ```